Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AVery soon we shall be casting off for a tour of the English folk clubs in our car.

-Speaker AWe're not going to cruise this vessel across the Irish Sea and by the time you're hearing this, the first gig at Newcastle upon town's famous bridge tavern on Monday should be history, as will Wednesday at Wrighton's town folk in the hope that while I will have survived, we shall then be making a southernly course to the lower regions of England, wherein that section of the tour will commence on Saturday June 7th at the Folk of Gloucester, not a huge distance from Bristol, I might point out.
+Speaker AIn the hope that while I will have survived this, we shall then be making a southernly course to the lower regions of England, wherein that section of the tour will commence on Saturday, June 7 at the Folk of Gloucester, not a huge distance from Bristol, I might point out.

-Speaker AThereafter I shall be up around the London area, Lewes, Plymouth, Saint Neots, Portsmouth, which sounds more like a benefit gig for the oil company companies.
+Speaker AWhich sounds more like a benefit gig for the oil company.

-Speaker AOne dreamy morning in December December and all of me money it was spent, spent, spent but where it went to Laura can't remember remember so down to the shipping office I went, went, went Patty lay back padding my back taking the slack taking the slack Take a turn around and Captain Evapor Bagship station boys behind me, behind me Prepare them at the rise of around the horn.
+Speaker ADreamy morning in December December and all of me money it was spent, spent, spent but where it went to Laura can't remember, remember so down to the ship in office I went, went, went Paddy lay back padding my back taking the slack taking the slack Take a turn around the captain Eva bout ship station boys be handy, be handy but bound them out the riser a and the whole that day there was a great demand for sailors for the colonies, for Frisco and for France.

 Speaker ASo I wrote this song.